jiasureZ/BD-attention-for-image-captioning/README.md

 If you'd like to evaluate BLEU/METEOR/CIDEr scores during training in addition to validation cross entropy loss, use `--language_eval 1` option, but don't forget to download the [coco-caption code](https://github.com/tylin/coco-caption) into `coco-caption` directory.

 For more options, see `opts.py`.

-**A few notes on training.** To give you an idea, with the default settings one epoch of MS COCO images is about 11000 iterations.
-After 1 epoch of training results in validation loss ~2.5 and CIDEr score of ~0.68.
-By iteration 60,000 CIDEr climbs up to about ~0.84 (validation loss at about 2.4 (under scheduled sampling)).

 ### Train using self critical